Solar maximum: Predictions

-Furthermore, the inclusion of a second set of PCs, or magnetic waves, produced by quadruple magnetic waves (Zharkova and Shepherd, 2022) revealed the their summary curve fit very well the soft X-ray index of solar flares for cycles 21-24.
-Hence the joint effect of dipole, quadruple, octuple and sextuple summary curves can cover a wider range of solar activity indices including flares and active regions.

 Grand solar minima and maxima

 In addition to the ~11 year solar cycle, the intensity of the solar maxima can vary from cycle to cycle.
-When several solar cycles exhibit greater than average activity for decades or centuries, this period is labelled "Grand solar maximum".
+When several solar cycles exhibit greater than average activity for decades or centuries, this period is labelled "grand solar maximum".
 Solar cycles still occur during these grand solar maximum periods, but the intensity of those cycles is greater.
 Likewise, extended periods in which the solar maximum is lower than average are labeled "grand solar minima".
 Some researchers suggest that grand solar maxima have shown some correlation with global and regional climate changes, although others dispute this hypothesis (e.g., see Medieval Warm Period).

 Following the advent of telescopic solar observation with Galileo's 1611 observations, the intensity of solar maxima is typically measured by counting numbers and size of sunspots; for periods previous to this, isotope ratios in ice cores can be used to estimate solar activity.
 The table below shows the approximate dates of some of the proposed solar minima in historical times.